HenryRoutson/CHelp/README.md

 ```

-This process of tracking the number of allocations can be automated
+Tracking the number of unfreed allocations can be automated.

 ```C